 How will this change the face of the friendly family game night?
 It’s going to get ugly.
 First, everyone is going to want to be the cat.
 Now, children, be nice and let grandmother have the pretty kitty.
 Once the playing begins, don’t be surprised if Grams turns vicious.
 She can’t help it with a sly feline avatar.
 The cat is going to slap down the Scottie dog, refuse to get in the race car, poop in the shoe, ignore the wheelbarrow, sit on and flatten the top hat, chase the thimble, and run the battleship.
 Sigh.

 I know all this because I have lived with several cats.
-I have a guest cat staying with me right now, and she hasn’t come out of her room for a week.
+I have entertained guest cats.
+One regular won’t come out of her room for a week when she first gets here.

 Cats treat us like crap and now we want to give them real estate?
 What was Hasbro, the manufacturer of Monopoly, thinking?